-- Develop clear policies about what student information is collected, how that data is used, to whom the data is disclosed, and each party’s responsibilities in the event of a data breach
+- Develop clear policies about what student information is collected and for what purpose, how that data is secured and stored, to whom the data is disclosed, and each party’s responsibilities in the event of a data breach.

-- Ensure that data security practices include proper data deletion and disposal, including purging of electronic data, shredding physical documents, and destroying the presence of all data on old electronic equipment where data has been stored
+- Ensure that data security practices include appropriate data retention periods, proper data deletion and disposal, including purging of electronic data, shredding physical documents, and destroying the presence of all data on old electronic equipment where data has been stored.

-- Communicate directly with parents about the collection and use of student data and the privacy measures and protections that are in place to preempt confusion and misunderstanding
+- Clearly communicate directly with parents about the tools in use in the district, the collection and use of student data and the privacy measures and protections that are in place to preempt confusion and misunderstanding.

-- Ensure that agreements with outside providers include provisions allowing direct parental access to personally identifiable student information and assistance to schools for indirect parental access to other student data
+- Ensure that agreements with outside providers include provisions requiring either parental access to personally identifiable student information or assistance to schools for indirect parental access to student data.

 - Make available a list of online educational services or apps that are used within the district.